 The P&C also orders and sells school hats (in reversible house colours) and jumpers with our Kirwan colours throughout the year.
-Orders can also be made via the Flexi-schools website.
-(Please refer to the pamphlet provided.)
+Orders can also be made via the Qkr! app.
+(Information about Qkr! can be obtained from the school office.)